-- Every window or other transparent or translucent surface in a wall, partition, door or gate should, where necessary for reasons of health or safety, be of a safety material or be protected against breakage and be appropriately marked; - Glazing in critical locations is considered reasonably safe if its nature is such that, if breakage did occur, any particles would be relatively harmless (i.e. by installing toughened glass); - The requirement may also be met if the glazing is sufficiently robust to ensure that the risk of breakage is low (i.e. laminated glass or covered with safety film), or if steps are taken to limit the risk of contact with the glazing (i.e. by the use of barriers); - Steps are taken to ensure that glazing will break safely must such a child come into contact with it; - Where there are large uninterrupted areas of transparent glazing, steps have been taken to identify its presence e.g. by marking or etching the glass to make it apparent; - Windows and doors are adequately maintained to ensure that they open easily and without effort; - Those individuals opening windows are not put at risk of falling either through the glass or the subsequent opening; - Windows do not open directly onto traffic routes in such a manner that individuals are liable to collide with them;

-- The Risk Assessment is reviewed at least annually (or sooner if circumstances change significantly) to ensure that it remains valid.
+- Every window or other transparent or translucent surface in a wall, partition, door or gate should, where necessary for reasons of health or safety, be of a safety material or be protected against breakage and be appropriately marked: - Glazing in critical locations is considered reasonably safe if its nature is such that, if breakage did occur, any particles would be relatively harmless (i.e. by installing toughened glass); - The requirement may also be met if the glazing is sufficiently robust to ensure that the risk of breakage is low (i.e. laminated glass or covered with safety film), or if steps are taken to limit the risk of contact with the glazing (i.e. by the use of barriers); - Steps are taken to ensure that glazing will break safely must such a child come into contact with it; - Windows and doors are adequately maintained to ensure that they open easily and without effort; - Those individuals opening windows are not put at risk of falling either through the glass or the subsequent opening; - Window restrictors have been fitted where the risk of falling from a window opening is apparent.
+Windows do not open directly onto traffic routes in such a manner that individuals are liable to collide with them; - Artwork or other material never obscures viewing panels in doors; - Records are kept on the premises giving details of the areas of safety glazing this ensures that when a piece of glass needs to be replaced in the future, it is replaced with that of a similar nature; - The Risk Assessment is reviewed at least annually (or sooner if circumstances change significantly) to ensure that it remains valid.
 The risk assessment may be reviewed if areas of school begin to be used for other purposes where the activity is more likely to pose an impact risk; changes in pupil behaviour i.e. the area is used by pupils with unpredictable behaviour, etc.; - Where glazing is replaced, for whatever reason, a full risk assessment will be prepared which will determine the type of glass to be used and the method by which it will be replaced.
+This is particularly relevant with respect to fire doors, escape routes, kitchens, etc. Similarly, when embarking on any building or alteration works (particularly change of use), risk assessments will be prepared.